guycalledavinash/aws/autoscaling-lb/README.md

-This project is a recommended approach which demonstrates a production environment where I create a VPC, deploy the servers in two availability Zones using an Auto Scaling group and an Application Load Balancer.
-To secure the IP addresses, Bashtion host/Jump server comes to rescue.
+This project is a POC that demonstrates a production environment.
+I created a VPC, deployed the applications in two availability zones using an Auto Scaling group and an Application Load Balancer.
+To tunnel to the application servers I used a bashtion host/Jump server.
 For additional security, the servers are in private subnets, receive requests through the load balancer and can connect to the internet using a NAT gateway.
 Checkout the below image for reference.
 [Source: AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-private-subnets-nat.html)

 ![Blueprint](https://github.com/guycalledavinash/aws/assets/90386560/6acc1650-d23c-4e4f-8ae3-7282953ca7e0)

-In production, we need more than one availaility zone, just if one data center goes down.
+In production, we need more than one availaility zone.

 Terminology: